xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/DevGuide.md

   1. Ensure that there are unit tests for your code.
   1. Sign a Contributor License Agreement.
   1. Create a patch file using `svn diff`.
   1. We use [Rietveld](http://codereview.appspot.com/) to do web-based code reviews.
 You can read about the tool [here](https://github.com/rietveld-codereview/rietveld/wiki).
-When you are ready, upload your patch via Rietveld and notify `googlemock@googlegroups.com` to review it.
+When you are ready, upload your patch via Rietveld and process `googlemock@googlegroups.com` to review it.
 There are several ways to upload the patch.
 We recommend using the [upload\_gmock.py](../scripts/upload_gmock.py) script, which you can find in the `scripts/` folder in the SVN trunk.

 ## Google Mock Committers ##